gt-cs3220/gt-cs3220.github.io/project4.md

 ## Part-1: Vivado Simulation (5 points)
 Before you run your design on FPGA (towers.mem), in this step you will simulate your design on Vivado's simulation.
 Vivado simulation models the hardware behavior more accurately than verilator.
 If your verilog code followed general HDL rules, you code would just run fine with vivado simulation.
 But if your code has uninitialized code or sequential code, it might not work with vivado simulation.
 In that case, you have to debug your code.
 Those who were sensitive to the verilator versions might encounter this problem.

-Please make it sure your add test code and set the path correctly.
+Please make sure your add test code and set the path correctly.
 Please use towers.mem file that is released for project #3 part-2.
 Please review the "project2_vivado_check.mp4" in canvas/Files/videos.

 You can check last_WB_value[10] show 255.
 The example screenshot is as follows.
 <img src="figs/prj4.png">